Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to three complaints on July 22, 2025, it was determined that Canterbury Place was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Based on an Abbreviated Survey in response to one complaint and one incident on November 18, 2025, it was determined that Canterbury Place was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
 Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: